Olimp Air Flight 4653: Crash

 The aircraft was chartered by the Kazakhmys Group and was operating the flight KVK-4653 from Balkhash to the Shatyrkul copper mine with stops in Uzynaral and Aksuyek.
-Approaching the final destination with weather conditions of low cloud cover and limited visibility, the aircraft started descending and hit the ground 20 km away from the mine, getting destroyed.
+Approaching the final destination with weather conditions of low cloud cover and limited visibility, the aircraft started descending and hit the ground 20 km away from the mine, flipping over and getting destroyed.

 Of the seven people on board (four passengers and three crew members), six died, with the sole survivor, geologist Asem Shayakhmetova, receiving fractures in the lower extremities.
 According to Shayakhmetova, she was seated near the exit, and at the time of the crash everyone on the flight was sleeping.
 When she woke up from the crash, she discovered the bodies of the flight engineer Vasily Litvinov and Gabit Toleubayev.
 After retrieving a phone from one of the victims and digging her way out through 1 m deep snow, she was able to contact rescuers.
 She was transported to a hospital in the city of Shu in severe condition before being airlifted to Astana.